 6 Tips for Annual Giving Amid COVID-19

 While just about everyone has been affected in some way by the COVID-19 pandemic, the situation is having a particular impact on educational institutions.
-Most colleges, universities, and schools have sent students home and are figuring out how to get through the spring semester virtually.
-School advancement teams have their own unique set of challenges as they try to determine how to engage and communicate with alumni, parents, and donors.
-Annual giving, as a key department within advancement, has faced some of the most urgent questions.
+Schools and colleges have sent students home and are figuring out how to continue with the remainder of the spring semester remotely.

 - Prioritize “connecting” over “soliciting.”
 Although many institutions have already prepared appeals to go out in the coming weeks, some are hitting pause—at least temporarily.
 Instead, they’re focusing on simply “checking in” with alumni, parents, and donors.
 In other words, no asking for money.
 Many gift officers have had success texting or conducting virtual meetings with their prospects, and some are finding creative ways to let donors hear from institutional leaders.
 William & Mary invited members of their community to a virtual conversation with the university president, who broadcast live from her home.